sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/Biology/Micellenuous.md

 Jean Perrin:
 • Work: In the early 20th century, Perrin conducted precise experiments on Brownian motion.
 • Contribution: Calculated Avogadro's number and confirmed Einstein's explanation, solidifying the acceptance of the atomic theory

+**Archicka :**
+Archaea are tiny, ancient microbes with unique cell structures, often thriving in extreme environments like hot springs and deep oceans.